SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/source-templates/localfile/index.md

 <img src={useBaseUrl('img/send-data/otel-color.svg')} alt="Thumbnail icon" width="30"/>

-The Local File source template generates an OpenTelemetry configuration that can be sent to a remotely managed OpenTelemetry collector (abbreviated as otelcol).
+The localfile source template generates an OpenTelemetry configuration that can be sent to a remotely managed OpenTelemetry collector (abbreviated as otelcol).
 By creating this source template and deploying the configuration to the appropriate OpenTelemetry agent, you can ensure your logs are collected and sent to Sumo Logic.

-## Fields creation in Sumo Logic for Local File
+## Create localfile source template fields

 If not already present, the following [Fields](/docs/manage/fields/) are created as part of source template creation.